We want to allow as many different people to participate as possible.

 Deaf and Hearing Impaired

-IDC 2020 as a virtual conference is a new format us, but making IDC and IDSA events more accessible is an active, ongoing process.
+Making IDC and IDSA events more accessible is an active and ongoing process.
 We welcome your suggestions and ideas and would like to learn from your experiences.
 Please contact Austin Del Gallo.